NeuralSens: Sensitivity Analysis of Neural Networks: Introduction

+Using the partial derivatives method has some disadvantages that should be noted.
+The operations required to calculate partial derivatives are time-consuming when compared to other methods such as Garson's and Olden's.
+The computing time grows as the size of the neural network or the size of the database used to calculate the partial derivatives increases.
+Additionally, the input variables should be normalized when using this method, as otherwise the value of the partial derivatives may depend on the scale of each variable and produce misleading results.
+However, its advantages with regard to other methods make sensitivity analysis a very useful technique for interpreting and improving neural network models.

-This article describes the \pkg{NeuralSens} package (\cite{neuralsens}) for \proglang{R} (\cite{R-project}) that was developed to perform sensitivity analysis of MLP neural networks.
-Functions provided in the package return information about the partial derivatives of the output respect to the inputs of the model, available in an open-source programming environment.
-The package includes functions for model objects from the most popular neural network packages available in \proglang{R}.
+This article describes the \pkg{NeuralSens} package (\cite{neuralsens}) for \proglang{R} (\cite{R-project}) which can be used to perform sensitivity analysis of MLP neural networks using partial derivatives.
+The main function of the package includes methods for MLP objects from the most popular neural network packages available in \proglang{R}.
 To the authors' knowledge, there is no other \proglang{R} package that calculates the partial derivatives of a neural network.
-The \pkg{NeuralSens} package is available from the Comprehensive R Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=NeuralSens}, and the development version is maintained as a GitHub repository at \url{https://github.com/JaiPizGon/NeuralSens}.
-It should be mentioned that other algorithms to analyze neural networks are already implemented in \proglang{R}: NID, Garson's, Olden's and Lek's profile algorithms are implemented in \pkg{NeuralNetTools} (\cite{beck_neuralnettools_2018}) package, partial dependence plots method is implemented in \pkg{pdp} (\cite{pdp}) package and local linearization is implemented in \pkg{lime} (\cite{lin_pedersen_understanding_2019}) package.
+The \pkg{NeuralSens} package is available at the Comprehensive R Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=NeuralSens}, and the development version is maintained as a GitHub repository at \url{https://github.com/JaiPizGon/NeuralSens}.
+It should be mentioned that other algorithms to analyze neural networks are already implemented in \proglang{R}: NID, Garson's, Olden's and Lek's profile algorithms are implemented in \pkg{NeuralNetTools} (\cite{beck_neuralnettools_2018}), the partial dependence plots method is implemented in \pkg{pdp} (\cite{pdp}) and local linearization is implemented in \pkg{lime} (\cite{lin_pedersen_understanding_2019}).

-The remainder of this article is structured as follows.
-Section \ref{sec:theoretical foundation} describes the theory of the functions in the \pkg{NeuralSens} package, together with references to general introductions to neural networks.
+The rest of this article is structured as follows.
+Section \ref{sec:theoretical foundation} describes the theory of the functions in the \pkg{NeuralSens} package, along with references to general introductions to neural networks.
 Section \ref{sec:package description} presents the architecture details of the package.
-Section \ref{sec:further examples} shows applied examples for the usage of the \pkg{NeuralSens} package, comparing the results with packages yet available in \proglang{R}.
-Finally, section \ref{sec:conclusions} concludes the article.
+Section \ref{sec:further examples} shows applied examples for using the \pkg{NeuralSens} package, comparing the results with packages currently available in \proglang{R}.
+Finally, Section \ref{sec:conclusions} concludes the article.